fesu42/ecore_modeling/README.md

 A little example of creating an ecore model, making use of the EMF Code generation feature and integrating the demo model into a small RCP application.

 ## Plugin Overview
-de.whz.modeling.example.
+de.whz.modeling.example
-* model - the model and generated source code
+* ~.model - the model and generated source code
-* model.edit - generated controller code (such as label provider, etc.)
+* ~.model.edit - generated controller code (such as label provider, etc.)
-* model.editor - generated viewer code
+* ~.model.editor - generated viewer code
-* rcp - a sample RCP application, which creates a little demo data set and shows the data in a navigator view.
+* ~.rcp - a sample RCP application, which creates a little demo data set and shows the data in a navigator view.
 Objects can be viewed in a generic view.

 ## Installing and Running the examples
 Please use the Eclipse Modeling Tools (I used the Oxygen 3 release -> https://www.eclipse.org/downloads/packages/eclipse-modeling-tools/oxygen3a)